 - Being your own boss

-This is it – you make your own decisions and you get things done the way you think it’s best.
+This is it – you make your own decisions and you get things done the way you think is best.
 You no longer will be told what to do, need approvals or having to explain your decisions.
 This is your own business and there are no limitations to your success.